raendev/guide/src/counter/final_code.md

 # Final Code

-Let's take a look at the full contract and go over the details skipped over first.
+Let's take a look at the full contract and go over details we skipped at first.

 ## Imports from `near-sdk`